 Mark Williams-Thomas – 5 Top Tips to Keep Children Safe Online video

 The Child Exploitation and Online Protection (CEOP) Centre is dedicated to eradicating the sexual abuse of children.
 Please either contact your local police force either on 101 or in an emergency 999 .
 You can also report online to CEOP.

-Funded by several government departments, Get Safe Online provides factual and easy-to-understand information on online safety.
+Get Safe Online is the UK’s leading source of unbiased.
+Funded by several government departments, it provides factual and easy-to-understand information on online safety.